openedx/openedx-filters/docs/how-tos/create-a-new-filter.rst

 Step 7: Implement Your Pipeline Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Filters can be configured with pipeline steps to modify the behavior of the code where the filter is triggered.
-This allows you to define a sequence of steps that are executed in a specific order to modify the behavior of the application.

-..
-TODO: Add a link to the pipeline steps documentation.
+Implementing pipeline steps allows you to modify the behavior of the application when the filter is triggered.
+Pipeline steps are a sequence of steps that are executed in a specific order to modify the behavior of the application.
+You can configure them with the :term:`filter configuration` to define the sequence of steps that are executed when the filter is triggered.
+Follow the steps in the :doc:`../how-tos/create-a-pipeline-step` guide to implement the pipeline steps for the filter.

 Step 8: Test the Filter
 ~~~~~~~~~~~~~~~~~~~~~~~